Lesson 7 of 7 - evolve a high-nurturance stepfamily

 This is one of a series of Lesson-7 articles on how to evolve a high-nurturance stepfamily.
 The "/" in re/marriage and re/divorce notes that it may be a stepparent's first union.
 "Co-parents" means both bioparents, or any of the several related stepparents and bioparents co-managing a multi-home nuclear stepfamily.

-This article summarizes three levels of common stressors in typical divorcing families and stepfamilies.
-Most family adults and human-service professionals focus only on the surface level, so the underlying primary problems go unresolved and the surface symptoms recur.
+This article summarizes three levels of common stressors in typical divorcing families and stepfamilies: surface > intermediate > primary.
+Most family adults and human-service professionals focus only on the surface level, so the underlying problems go unresolved and the surface symptoms recur.
 Once aware of these problem-levels, family adults can work together to resolve their primary problems and raise their family's nurturance level.

 All adults and kids want stable, safe, satisfying relationships and families.
-The size and scope of the U.S. coaching, counseling, and therapy professions suggest how elusive these prizes are in our culture.
-Based on 32 years' research and clinical experience, this outline proposes why this is, and what you can do about it.
+The size and scope of the coaching, counseling, and therapy professions suggest how elusive these prizes are.
+Based on 36 years' research and clinical experience, I propose why this is and what you can do about it.

 This article assumes you're familiar with...